secretworry/weaver/README.md

 # Usage

-Basically the weaver system composes by two parts:
+Basically, the weaver system composes by two parts:
   1. Providers, which accept several ids and return a Map mapping from the id to corresponding object(s)
   2. Weavers, which define how to weave objects provided by providers into the targeting object